codio-content/Javascript_Maze-Logical_thinking_and_algorithms_-loops/.guides/content/For-loop-variations-b00f.md

-On the left side is some code that showw a few more tips and tricks with loops.
+On the left side is some code that shows a few more tips and tricks with loops.

 ## Counter variable names
 Programmers often use `i` and `ctr` as variable names for a counter. `i` is used as an abbreviation for 'index', which will make sense later on when we introduce arrays.